warkruid/one-click-hugo-cms/content/en/posts/OpenAI And Language Learning.md

 ---
 title: "OpenAI And Language Learning"
 date: 2024-09-23T09:55:02+02:00
-draft: true
+draft: false
 ---

 # OpenAI And Language Learning

 ## Introduction

-This short article describes how I made a python script based on the OpenAI examples (linkneeded) and the european language levels Common European Framework of Reference (CEFR). https://www.coe.int/en/web/common-european-framework-reference-languages/level-descriptions
+This short article describes how I made a python script to generate short text in a chosen language at a particular level.
+It is based on the [OpenAI Cookbook](https://github.com/openai/openai-cookbook) examples and the european language levels [Common European Framework of Reference (CEFR)(https://www.coe.int/en/web/common-european-framework-reference-languages/level-descriptions).
-At the end of the article I present the prototype python code'
+At the end of the article I present the prototype python code.

 ## Motivation
 One of the things I've found fustrating while learning a language on my own is the difficulty of finding reading material that is
  * on my level
  * interesting to me.

-While playing with the aforementioned OpenAI python examples it occured to me that I could try to to use the european language levels (A1 A2 B1 B2 C1 C2) to generate texts in foreign languages at those levels.
+While playing with the aforementioned OpenAI python examples it occured to me that I could try to to use the european language levels generate texts in foreign languages at those levels.
+Those levels are:
+ * A1 Basic User.
+Basic phrases and everyday expressions
+ * A2 Basic User.
+Can understand sentences and frequently used expressions related to personal, family, shopping, geography work
+ * B1 Independent User.
+Can understand the main points of plain speech/texts
+ * B2 Independent User.
+Can understand the main ideas of complex text/speech (abstract and concrete)
+ * C1 Proficient User.
+Can understand a wide range of demanding texts.
+ * C2 Proficient User.
+Can understand with ease virtually everything heard or read.

 Several attempts later.
 I had a prototype script and prompt that seemed to work reasonably well.
 I added a bunch of commandline options an defaults and got something halfway decent.